dustinsanders/ethereum-react-todo/README.md

 # ethereum-react-todo

 Simple todo contract and react front-end.
-Allows the connected address to create todo items and assign them to another address.
-Assignee is able to complete and get paid for items.
+Allows the connected address to create and assignee todo items.
+Assignee is able to complete and then get paid for items.

 ## Demo on Ropsten Network
 [https://eth-todo.netlify.app](https://eth-todo.netlify.app)

 [Ropsten Faucet](https://faucet.ropsten.be/)

 ## Running locally